neelsmith/latin101/docs/schedule/part2/vocab/index.md

 ## Adjectives

-- sacer, sacra, sacrum - dedicated to a deity, sacred; neuter singular *sacrum* used as a noun "a sacrifice thing" =  sacrifice or temple
+- sacer, sacra, sacrum - dedicated to a deity, sacred; neuter singular *sacrum* used as a noun "a sacrifice thing" =  sacrifice or temple, *sacrum facere* = "to sacrifice"

 ## Nouns